younes-dro/onepage-transformer/README.md

 Just select a couple of pages, order them how they will display and that's it !
 ## Requirements for developers

-if you want contribute or extands the Plugin :
+if you want contribute or extends the Plugin :

 Install the  module bundler Webpack v4+ , webpack-cli  ***globally***.
 ```